GDSC-UTSC/gdg-website/README.md

     </picture>
 </h1>
 <h1>
-Google Developer Group (UTSC) Website
+Google Developer Group (UTSC) Infra
 </h1>
 Google Developer Group (GDG) at University of Toronto Scarborough - An open-source student-led community focused on building technology solutions and fostering developer growth through workshops, projects, and collaboration.

 ## About The Project

-This is the official website for the University of Toronto Scarborough Google Developer Group.
-Built with Next.js 15, TypeScript, Tailwind CSS v4, and Firebase, featuring modern development practices and comprehensive tooling for student developers.
+This is the official monorepo for the University of Toronto Scarborough Google Developer Group.
+This repo includes a variety of projects including the main [website](https://www.gdgutsc.ca/), Build With AI's [website](https://bwai.gdgutsc.ca/) and more.

 ## Features